nmfs-fish-tools/SSMSE/JOSS/paper.md

 products directly as OMs.
 These tools do support importing specifications from stock assessment model files such as SS3, but converting SS3 models to a different model format often results in some loss of model structure.
-For complex populations, losing model structure may not represent the population well.
+For complex populations, the loss of model structure may not represent the population well.
 Additionally, it can be time consuming for the analyst to learn a different model format.